Sharding data across nodes

 By default, yugabyted creates one tablet per node per table.
-So for a 3 node cluster, 3 tablets are created for the above table; one on every node.
-Every such tablet is replicated 3 times for fault tolerance, so that makes the total number of tablets to be 3*3=9.
-Every node thus contains 3 tablets, one of which it is the leader and the remaining 2 of which it is the follower.
+So for a three-node universe, three tablets are created for the preceding table, one on every node.
+Every such tablet is replicated three times for fault tolerance, so that makes the total number of tablets to be 3*3=9.
+Every node thus contains three tablets, one of which is the leader and the remaining two are the followers.

-Using the cluster Admin UI, you can observe the following:
+Using the universe Admin UI, you can observe the following:

 The tablets are evenly balanced across the various nodes.
-You can see the number of tablets per node in the Tablet Servers page of the master Admin UI, by going to the table details page.
-The page should look something like the following image:
+You can see the number of tablets per node in the Tablet Servers page of the master admin UI by navigating to the table details page that should look similar to the following:

-Notice that each node has 3 tablets, and the total number of tablets is 9 as expected.
-Out of these 3, it is the leader of 1 and follower of other 2.
+Notice that each node has three tablets, and the total number of tablets is nine, as expected.
+Out of these three, it is the leader of one and follower of other two.

-The table has 3 shards, each owning a range of the keyspace.
-Navigate to the table details page to examine the various tablets.
-This page should look as follows:
+The table has three shards, each owning a range of the keyspace.
+Navigate to the table details page to examine various tablets and expect to see the following:

-There are 3 shards as expected, and the key ranges owned by each tablet are shown.
-This page also shows which node is currently hosting (and is the leader for) each tablet.
-Note here that tablet balancing across nodes happens on a per-table basis, with each table scaled out to an appropriate number of nodes.
+There are three shards as expected, and the key ranges owned by each tablet are shown.
+This page also shows which node is currently hosting and is the leader for each tablet.
+Note that tablet balancing across nodes happens on a per-table basis, with each table scaled out to an appropriate number of nodes.

-Get the table-id of the table you created by going to the table listing page and accessing the row corresponding to
+Get the table ID of the table you created by navigating to the table listing page and accessing the row corresponding to

-View all the tablet directories and their sizes for this table by running the following command.
-Remember to replace the id with your corresponding id.
+View all the tablet directories and their sizes for this table by running the following command, replacing the ID with your ID:

 28K /tmp/ybd1/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-0149071638294c5d9328c4121ad33d23 28K /tmp/ybd1/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-0df2c7cd87a844c99172ea1ebcd0a3ee 28K /tmp/ybd1/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-59b7d53724944725a1e3edfe9c5a1440 28K /tmp/ybd2/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-0149071638294c5d9328c4121ad33d23 28K /tmp/ybd2/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-0df2c7cd87a844c99172ea1ebcd0a3ee 28K /tmp/ybd2/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-59b7d53724944725a1e3edfe9c5a1440 28K /tmp/ybd3/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-0149071638294c5d9328c4121ad33d23 28K /tmp/ybd3/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-0df2c7cd87a844c99172ea1ebcd0a3ee 28K /tmp/ybd3/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-59b7d53724944725a1e3edfe9c5a1440